jsmith982004/trial/README.md

 ### File 9: `backend/catalogue_mgmt_service/src/apis/services/v1/popularProduct.service.js`

 **Why the code is there & What it is doing:**
-This module serves as the legacy or alternative provider for trending items.
-It is responsible for analyzing historical transaction tables, user search behaviors, or existing predefined databases to generate ranked lists of popular products.
-Within the geo-catalog architecture, outputs from this service often populate the DB-sourced `trending` section of the geographic catalog before the AI component steps in to fill gaps.
-It abstracts the complex aggregation queries required to measure product velocity and demand across different sectors, providing a clean programmatic interface for the controllers and cron builders to fetch pre-calculated popular items.
+- **Purpose:** Analyzes transactional data, shop inventories, or existing databases to generate ranked lists of popular products.
+- **Role in Pipeline:** Populates the foundational, DB-sourced "trending" section of the geo-catalog before AI steps in to fill gaps.
+- **Abstraction:** Encapsulates complex SQL/NoSQL aggregations into a clean interface for controllers and cron jobs.

 **The Full Code:**
 ```js